bradhowes/keystrokecountdown/src/articles/knobci/index.md

 The start of the method asks the knob to render itself prior to being used for a snapshot -- for some reason on Github without this I was seeing blank snapshots, and my tests were not exercising some custom `NSBezierPath` routines.

-The Github CI workflow script set the `SNAPSHOT_ENV` value to be "ci" before it starts the bnild and test stage of the workflow:
+The Github CI workflow script set the `SNAPSHOT_ENV` value to be "ci" before it starts the build and test stage of the workflow:

 ```yaml
     - name: Build and Test